GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry-go.md

 In this paper, the common Web-side three-tier architecture mode is used to realize the link tracing and observability of OTEL.

-Before using OTEL to send Trace to Datakit, make sure you have [configured the collector](opentelemetry.md).
+Before using OTEL to send Trace to DataKit, make sure you have [configured the collector](opentelemetry.md).

 ## Next, implement in pseudo code {#code}